emmydev9/advertise_products_celo_dapp/README.md

 3. Go to [https://celo.org/developers/faucet](https://celo.org/developers/faucet) and get tokens for the alfajores testnet.
 4. Switch to the alfajores testnet in the CeloExtensionWallet.

+## Test
+To test on replit [Replit](https://replit.com/@EmmanuelNwanya/advertiseproductscelodapp) click the run button.

 ## Preview

 Preview the example live on [Youtube](https://youtu.be/sXcKH2oIMlo):